Irina Zaks, Drupal Trainer Reading estimate: 6 minutes

 Migrating From Drupal 7: Where Do I Go and What Will It Cost?

-*Note, this post was co-written by Irina Zaks, co-founder and chief technology officer (CTO) at Fibonacci Web Studio, and Tori Sparkman Lewis, Director of Projects at Fibonacci Web Studio
+Editor's note: this post was co-written by Irina Zaks, Co-Founder and Chief Technology Officer at Fibonacci Web Studio, and Tori Sparkman Lewis, Director of Projects at Fibonacci Web Studio.

 How to Migrate Off Drupal 7 with Comfort and On Budget

-Although the Drupal security team has announced they are pushing back Drupal 7 (D7) end of life (EOL) until November 1, 2023, that date is coming much sooner than we think.
-Instead of spending this time to build new sites or add new features to existing D7 sites, you should consider using the extension to thoughtfully migrate your sites into a content management system (CMS) that will be supported in the long term.
+Although the Drupal security team has announced multiple times they are pushing back Drupal 7 (D7) end-of-life (EOL), the latest date of January 5, 2025 is final and coming much sooner than we think.
+Instead of building new sites or adding new features to existing D7 sites, you should consider using the extension to thoughtfully migrate your sites into a content management system (CMS) that will be supported in the long term.

 So what does it take to migrate your site from D7 to a supported CMS on budget and on schedule?
 The big question is always: How much is it going to cost to get what I want?